Trapigtrogen/Drawpp/README.md

 Processing style graphic library for c++ using OpenGL.
-Support for Windows, Linux and Raspberry Pi 3 upwards
+Support for Windows and Linux desktops and Raspberry Pi 3 upwards

 # Building
 Clone with `git clone git@gitlab.com:Trapigtrogen/graphics-library.git --recursive` to get the dependensies also